The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Coffee Scale

-A scale helps you measure the exact amount of coffee and water you need.
-This ensures consistency in how much coffee your morning cup of Joe has.
+A scale helps you measure the amount of coffee and water you need, ensuring consistency in the amount of coffee in your morning cup of Joe.
+Some scales even have a built-in timer to help you track your brew time.

 Gooseneck Kettle

 This type of kettle has a long, thin spout that allows you to control the speed and direction of your pour, which is essential for the pour-over method.
+It helps you add just enough hot water during the blooming phase and control the flow of the remaining hot water during the main pour.

 Coffee Filters